-With respect to Aim 2, we have previously reported construction of draft genome scale flux balance and core metabolic flux models for M. marapaludis metabolism using a maximum likelihood orthology approach and refinement of these models through manual curation based on biochemical, genetic, and physiological data from literature.
+With respect to Aim 2, we have previously reported construction and completion of a genome scale flux balance model for M. marapaludis metabolism using a maximum likelihood orthology approach and refinement through manual curation based on biochemical, genetic, and physiological data from literature.

-In the last quarter, we completed our refinement process for the genome scale model and have a clear portrait of the organism’s core metabolism.
-Our finished model can generate accurate growth yield predictions on known carbon and nitrogen sources with reasonable fluxes through core catabolic and biosynthetic pathways.
-We also began planning growth yield measurement and metabolomics experiments to further probe our model’s flux predictions and investigate active pathways during steady state growth.
-The model is now ready to start predicting engineering strategies to alter M. maripaludis for conversion of methane to methanol
+In the last quarter, we took steps to further refine our model outside of the well-characterized methanogenesis pathway Though the core metabolism of our model remains largely unchanged, we have improved the model’s portrayal of various uptake and biosynthesis pathways, as well as revising our biomass composition.
+We have also concluded harvests for targeted metabolomics experiments and submitted cells for analysis; we expect to receive these data in the next quarter.
+We have begun experiments to measure dry cell weights and growth yields which, coupled with the results of our metabolomics experiments, will give us a more robust set of data to use for model training and validation.
+We have started using our model to probe possible engineering strategies to alter M. maripaludis for conversion of methane to methanol and expect to have preliminary predictions in the next quarter.

 With respect to Aim 3, we previously demonstrated expression and F430 incorporation in the ANME, M. marburgensis and M. maripaludis MCRs and reported surprisingly rapid rates (>0.8 s-1 under non-optimal temperatures of 20 oC) of anaerobic methane oxidation by the thermophilic M. marburgensis MCR under single turnover conditions.
 We also had shown that this rate constant is near our goal (0.5 units/mg).